Blue-rose28/Credit_risk_classification/README.md

 Stages of the machine learning process: The analysis involved data preprocessing, splitting the data into training and testing sets, and building a logistic regression model using LogisticRegression from scikit-learn.

 ## Technology
-* Machinelearning logistic regression model
+* Machine learning logistic regression model
 * scikit-learn
-* jupyter notebook
+* Jupiter notebook

 ## Results
 Logistic Regression Model: